Organizations that leverage customer behavior to generate insights outperform their peers by 85%.

 Put simply, customer insight is just a fancy way of making friends with your customer and getting to know the humans who purchase from your business.
 One of the many ways to gain consumer insights is through the analytics that track your customers actions and help you create a customer journey.

-Below are four easy ways that businesses can gain consumer insights using the Real® analytics dashboard.
+Below are four easy ways that consumer goods businesses can gain consumer insights using the Real® analytics dashboard.

 Learn what content matters

 A recent report by Klarna states that 68% of U.S. shoppers use their mobile devices to research products while shopping in physical stores.
 With this in mind, why would you trust that Google or any other search engine will point them to the content you need your customers to see?
-A Real code on your packaging can help and with Real® analytics you will know where and how often users access specific information and content about your business and products.
+A Real code on your packaging directs your customers to your message.
+And with Real® Analytics and Insights you will know where and how often users access specific information and open a door to meaningful feedback that can influence future product development, sales, and marketing.

 Polls and quick surveys give consumers the opportunity to voice their opinion and businesses the opportunity to listen and take action.
 People want to be heard.
 More than 50% of shoppers were willing to share personal data in order to receive discounts or offers, according to study from Forrester and RetailMeNot.
-With the Real Platform, you can easily prompt your users to answer questions that will help you develop, understand and connect on a deeper level with your consumers.
+With the Real Platform and our integrated polls and survey functionality, you can easily prompt your users to answer questions that will help you develop, understand and connect on a deeper level with your consumers.

 Take for example, Target’s recent social media poll (above) that addressed the issue of race in America to let their listeners know they care.
 With these insights they were able to understand and learn what black-ownder founders and values resonate with their consumers.